-It's entirely possible that Freedom Paradise Resort for plus-size guests was an idea simply ahead of its time — and that's why this Mexican haven is no longer open for business.
-The concept that it introduced seemed like an obvious one that would attract droves of tourists:
+It's entirely possible that Freedom Paradise Resort for plus-size guests was an idea simply ahead of its time—and that's why this Mexican haven is no longer open for business.
+The concept that it introduced seemed like an obvious one that would attract droves of guests:

 Relatively secluded to encourage seaside enjoyment without inhibition or prying eyes, Freedom Paradise Resort boasted having a powdery white sand beach that fronted the Caribbean Sea for 250 yards.